 - Short-term scheduler selects from among the processes in ready queue, and allocates the CPU to one of them

 - Queue may be ordered in various ways

-- The records in the queues are generally process control blocks (PCBs) of the processes.

 - CPU scheduling decisions may take place when a process:

-- 1. Switches from running to waiting state
+- Switches from running to waiting state

 - 2. Switches from running to ready state

 - 3. Switches from waiting to ready

 - Terminates

 - Scheduling under 1 and 4 is nonpreemptive

 - All other scheduling is preemptive

 - Consider access to shared data

 - Consider preemption while in kernel mode

 - Consider interrupts occurring during crucial OS activities